 The CDC also recommends that older boys and men up to the

 At present, no routine screening is available to check men for HPV, and there are no reliable HPV tests.
 However, a healthcare provider may be able to make a diagnosis based on any genital warts that are present.

 Most cases of HPV resolve without treatment and do not cause any health complications.
 However, if HPV does not go away and a person does not receive treatment, it can cause health problems, including certain types of cancer.

 No treatment has received approval for HPV, but a person can treat the symptoms and complications.
 For example, men can use topical and oral medications to treat genital warts.

 Human immunodeficiency virus (HIV) is a virus that attacks the body's immune cells.

 HIV spreads through contact with infected bodily fluids, such as semen, vaginal fluids, and blood.
-Having sexual intercourse without a condom is the most common method of transmission.
+Having sexual intercourse without a condom is

 Many people who have HIV will experience flu-like symptoms within 2–6 weeks of infection.
 Common signs and symptoms of HIV in men are:

 - nausea and vomiting